FRC900/2015VisionCode/README.md

 |  24| 0.999111|   0.4605|
 +----+---------+---------+
 	```

+	+ N \- Number of stages completed.
+	+ HR \- Hit Rate.
+This is the fraction of positive images that are detected by the classifier.
+The training should keep this above 0.999 on it's own.
+This value can be tweaked in run_training wit the minHitRate parameter (Not recommended)
+	+ FA \- False Alarms.
+This is the important number.
+This tells you what perecentage of negatives get recognized as positives by the classifier.
+Once this is below 0.5 the classifier will move to the next stage

 8. After about 25 stages stop training and run create_cascade.sh.

 7. Put the classifier into the generate_negatives folder and generate a fresh set of negative images from the videos.